Selling a Home in British Columbia

 Although the Real Estate Council of British Columbia believes that the information below is reliable, this cannot be assured.
 The Real Estate Council assumes no liability for any errors in the material or any reliance placed therein.
-Professional advisors should be consulted before acting upon the information contained herein.
+Professional advisors should be consulted before acting upon this information.

 You can sell your own home without the services of a real estate licensee, but selling a home is a complex process.

 - Will the contract be legal and binding?